Complaints Policy & Procedures

 How we deal with your complaint

-Your complaint will be passed to a member of staff who can best address the problem and if we can, we’ll resolve your complaint immediately, and confirm the action we’ve taken in writing.
+Your complaint will be passed to our Complaints Handling team, who will investigate your complaint and if we can, we’ll resolve your complaint straightaway, and confirm the action we’ve taken in writing.

-If we’re unable to resolve the matter to your satisfaction straight away, we’ll commence an investigation and acknowledge your complaint in writing within 5 working days.
+If we’re unable to resolve the matter to your satisfaction straightaway, we’ll issue you an email (or letter if complaint received by post) acknowledging receipt of the complaint within 5 working days.

-If we’ve been unable to resolve your complaint within 8 weeks, we’ll write to you again explaining the delay and what we’re doing to help you and explain how you can refer your complaint to the Financial Ombudsman Service.
+If we’ve been unable to resolve your complaint within 8 weeks, we’ll write to you again explaining the delay and what we’re doing to help you.
+If your complaint is in relation to a regulated activity, we’ll explain how you can refer your complaint to the Financial Ombudsman Service.

 When we’ve completed our investigations, we’ll issue a final response, setting out the action we’re taking.

-If you’re not satisfied with the response, outcome or course of action proposed, you may be eligible to refer your complaint to Financial Ombudsman Service if you wish.
+If you’re not satisfied with the response, outcome or course of action proposed, if your complaint is in relation to a regulated activity, such as insurance, you may be eligible to refer your complaint to Financial Ombudsman Service if you wish.

 The Financial Ombudsman Service is a free service, which has been set up to resolve disputes between consumers, smaller firms, charities and trusts and financial firms.
 They can be contacted at: